blewy/aprofs/README.md

 Welcome to aprofs, an open-source Python package designed to simplify the process of feature selection using approximate prediction with Shapley values.

-The idea is that using on this package yon can speed uo feature selection (in an aproximate way)
+The idea is that using on this package yon can speed uo feature selection (in an approximate way)

-Please look at the package website for more resources.
+Please look at the package website for more resources: [Aprofs web](https://blewy.github.io/aprofs/)

 ## Features